PURPLE HEART DAY

 PURPLE HEART DAY HISTORY

-Since 1932, Purple Heart Day has been celebrated on both Washington’s birthday and Valentine’s Day.
-Some states and cities observed Purple Heart Day in their own way at different times throughout the year.
+Since 1932, Americans have celebrated Purple Heart Day on both Washington’s birthday and Valentine’s Day.
+Some states and cities observed the day in their own way at different times throughout the year.
 Each declaration encouraged citizens to support wounded veterans with the purchase of a purple viola.

-No matter when the day was observed, it recognizes the merit, and more importantly, the men and women killed and wounded in combat who earned the badge of honor.
-As the day evolved, it more commonly was observed on the day of the Purple Heart’s creation.
+No matter when the observance occurred, it recognized the men and women killed and wounded in combat and their heroic actions.
+As the day evolved, it more commonly was observed on the day of the Purple Heart’s creation, August 7, 1782.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!

 On This Day in History

 The first U.S. Congress created the United States Lighthouse Establishment bringing all lighthouses under the responsibility of the federal government.
 It was the first public works law passed.

 An election day battle between the Hatfields and McCoys leads to the death of Ellison McCoy.

 Theophilus Van Kannel patents the first successful revolving door.
 He would later sell his business, Van Kannel Revolving Door Co., to International Steel.
 Today, Kannel’s original invention lives on through revolving doors made by International Revolving Door Co.